Gluten Free | Dairy Free | Nut Free | Vegan

 Bring 2 litres of water to the boil in a large stainless steel saucepan.
 Once boiled, turn off the heat.

-Add 4 black tea bags and allow to steep for 10 minutes.
+Add 4 black tea bags (or tea leaves) and allow to steep for at least 10 minutes.
+Remove tea bags once your brew is at the desired strength.
+It should be a strong black tea.

 Add ¾ cup raw organic sugar and stir to dissolve.